 Want more?
 Here's our Total War: Shogun II review.

-With Homeworld: Deserts of Kharak, Blackbird Interactive have done the seemingly impossible: transpose the elegant, minimalist space wars of the original Homeworld games to a single planet.
+With Homeworld: Deserts of Kharak, Blackbird Interactive have done the seemingly impossible: transpose the elegant, minimalist space wars of the original Homeworld games to a single planet, making one of the best RTS games in the process.
 Somehow it works.
 Really well.

 Kharak itself, despite just being one giant desert, is a fantastic planet-sized battlefield.
 The addition of terrain and elevation replicates the three-dimensional battles of the previous games, with the sand dunes providing cover, hiding spots, and high ground from where you can unleash devastating attacks.